brimdata/zed/docs/lake/design.md

 ```

 By default, the data is committed into the `main` branch of the pool.
-An alternative branch may be specified using the slash separator,
+An alternative branch may be specified using the `@` separator,
-i.e., `<pool>/<branch>`.
+i.e., `<pool>@<branch>`.
 Supposing there was a branch called `updates`,
-data can be commited into this branch as follows:
+data can be committed into this branch as follows:
 ```
-zed lake commit -p logs/updates sample.zng
+zed lake load -p logs@updates sample.zng
 ```

 Note that there is no need to define a schema or insert data into